The Intelligent Care System designed for the Intensive Care Unit in Ruijin Hospital

 We observed their daily work and how they run the complex medical machines and monitors to take care of the patients.

-We found many inconveniences and confusing details and took pictures to record them.
+We found many inconveniences and took pictures to record them.

 By asking why they have to do something in an inconvenient way, we gathered several historical restrictions, which our design must apply to.